balena-io-modules/open-balena-base/README.md

-The image resin.io services use as a base
+balena.io services use this image as a base